rakeshrdec/rakeshrdec/README.md

-    👩‍💻 Your Name
+    👩‍💻 RAKESH MISHRA

-👩‍💼 Title/Position - Developer
+👩‍💼 Software - Developer

-📞 Contact Information
+📞 9891979411

-📧 Email Address: [Your Email Address]
+📧 Email Address: rakeshrdec1@gmail.com
-📱 Phone Number: [Your Phone Number]
+📱 Phone Number: 9891979411
 💻 Website: [Your Website]

 🔗 Social Media Links
 🔹 LinkedIn: [Your LinkedIn Profile]
 🔹 GitHub: [Your GitHub Profile]
-🔹 Twitter: [Your Twitter Profile]
+🔹 Twitter: [Your Twitter Profile
-🔹 Other relevant social media profiles: [List any other relevant social media profiles]

 🙋‍♀️ About Me

-[Write a brief introduction about yourself as a developer.
-Highlight your skills, experience, and passion for programming.
-Keep it concise and engaging.]
+I love to code and develop things doesn't matter in which teclogy is being done i can do with any language any techlogy and easily i am comfortable with any new tech and tool.

 🛠️ Skills